 The varieties listed in bold may have slightly differing numerical yields, but will perform very similar at a given location.
-Statistical analysis is not conducted for across location averages.
 Producers should review data tables for the geographical closest location that is representative of their operation, but should also review yield information across locations to get an idea of a variety's yield stability over a wide range of production environments.